Skip to content

 Brazilian marbles usually have mesh reinforcement on the back.
 Most exotic marbles from around the world do as well.

-The dramatic veining that makes marble so beautiful is also a structural weakness: those veins can disconnect or come apart during fabrication.
+The dramatic veining that makes these marbles so beautiful is also a structural weakness: those veins can disconnect or come apart during fabrication.
 The mesh holds everything together.

 ✦ Why This Matters for Backsplashes